vanGoghhh/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

    1. Double-click the jar file <br>
-   Expected: Shows the GUI with a set of sample contacts.
+   Expected: Shows the GUI with a set of sample candidates and jobs.
 The window size should be fixed and non-adjustable.

 1. Exiting the application

-   1. Type `Exit` in the command box and press *Enter*. <br>
+   1. Type `exit` in the command box and press *Enter*. <br>
    Expected: The application closes.
 The json files `personaddressbook.json` and `jobaddressbook.json` are updated accordingly.

 1. Subsequent launch

    1. Double-click the jar file <br>
-   Expected: Shows the GUI with contacts loaded from the json data files.
+   Expected: Shows the GUI with candidates and jobs loaded from the json data files.
 The window size should be fixed and non-adjustable.

 ### 7.2 Adding a candidate